Back to jobs

 About Us

-Backed by $100M from top VCs, we’re tackling big challenges in an industry that’s ready for change.
-And while GenAI is still new for many, we’ve already mastered turning complex healthcare data into clear, actionable insights.
-That’s our superpower—and it’s why we’re leading the way.
+Backed by $100M from top investors, we’re tackling big challenges in an industry that’s ready for change.
+Our platform enables GenAI use cases by delivering clean, connected, and reliable healthcare data that can support automation, prioritization, and decision workflows—and it’s why we are leading the way.

-Abacus, innovation starts with people.
-We’re bold, curious, and collaborative—because the best ideas come from working together.
+Our innovation begins with people.
+We are bold, curious, and collaborative—because the best ideas come from working together.
 Ready to make an impact?
-Join us and let's build the future, together.
+Join us and let's build the future together.

 About the Role